 In developed cities like Singapore, energy efficiency can be a challenge.
 For example, power consumption in the country has risen by a third over the past decade and it will grow by an additional 30 percent by 2050.

 This is a problem that vertical greenery can help to solve and real estate developers are already paying attention.
-For instance, City Developments Limited installed a massive vertical garden in a 24-storey residential condominium in Singapore, which set a Guinness World Record last year.
+For instance, City Developments Limited installed a massive vertical garden in a 24-storey residential condominium in Singapore, which set a Guinness World Record in 2014.